frvgmxntx/ROS/README.md

 After running, the recording video file will be saved in the folder the script was executed.

 Note: For now, the codec used `mp4v` may not be compatible with some apps for sharing, to fix this you can reencode using `ffmpeg`:

 `ffmpeg -i RESULT_VIDEO_FILE.mp4 -c:v libx264 -crf 23 -an REENCODED_VIDEO_FILE.mp4`

 ## 🪜 Roadmap

 Planned features:
 - [x] Implement real-time YOLO detection on a ROS topic.
-- [ ] Show feed from image topic while running.
+- [ ] Show inference feed from image topic while running.
 - [ ] List usable camera sensors from `quadrotor` model.
 - [ ] Change codec for result video file.
 - [ ] Allow passing model and topic as parameters.